-American Civil War High Command may help – what’s in here?
+American Civil War High Command – What is here?

 Each daily chronology lists the date and day; major incidents occurring on that day; major campaigns and operations ongoing at the time, events and incidents of international, national, state, and territorial; also, the high command organisation and order of seniority of general officers on that date.